 The multifunctional and durable Fairview 55 is a great pack for anyone looking to fit adventure into their travels.
-It is a backpacking style bag with a removable daypack, which lends to its multiple functions.
-From backpacking around Europe to road trips across the US, the Fairview's comfortable, lightweight nature plus its ability to carry quite the load, makes it the perfect fit.
+It is a backpacking-style bag with a removable daypack, which lends to its multiple functions.
+From backpacking around Europe to road trips across the US, the comfortable and lightweight nature — plus the ability to carry quite a load — makes this a versatile bag.

-The shoulder straps and hip belt of the Fairview are sufficiently padded, and the back panel mesh is quite breathable.
+The Fairview 55 does not win best for comfort, but after a bit of fiddling, adjusting, and readjusting, comfort can be improved.
+The shoulder straps and hip belt are sufficiently padded, and the back panel mesh is quite breathable.
 While this pack is technically made for women or people with a smaller frame, we were sure to place it on the back of folks of all different shapes, sizes, and genders.
-For very tall, narrow hipped people, we found that the pack often sat a little too high, but if you have an average to shorter torso with larger hips or simply prefer to wear your pack high on your hips, you may find the fitting of this bag to be right up your alley.
+For very tall, narrow-hipped people, we find that the pack often sits a little too high, but if you have an average to shorter torso with larger hips or simply prefer to wear your pack high on your hips, you may find the fitting of this bag to be right up your alley.

-We aren't a huge fan of the way the bag naturally distributes weight, but again, after adjusting and readjusting, we were able to find the sweet spot.
-The bag sits high on the hips, and small details like putting the laptop sleeve in the removable pack forces heavier items to sit further away from the body, making the pack feel a little heavier than it should.
+We aren't a huge fan of the way the bag naturally distributes weight, but again, after adjusting and readjusting, you should be able to find the sweet spot.
+The bag sits high on the hips, and small details like putting the laptop sleeve in the removable pack force heavier items to sit further away from the body, making the pack feel a little heavier than it should.
 All that being said, with a few adjustments to the hip belt, shoulder straps, and most importantly, the straps which attach the top of the pack to the shoulder straps, we were able to redistribute the weight in a way that felt more comfortable.
+The newest iteration now allows you to slight the top of the shoulder straps up and down, adding a little more adjustability to the fit.
 Overall the comfort of this bag highly depends on how willing the user is to commit to trial and error.

 As far as features go, the claim to fame of the Fairview is the removable daypack.
 This pack easily zips on and off of the main body and allows the user to venture out of their home away from home, without having to empty out their belongings and then carry an overly large bag with them just to bring some snacks and a towel to the beach.